-Applicants are required to be at least 16 years of age or older to apply through the Minnesota State Fair Employment Center.
+Applicants are required to be 16 years of age or older to apply through the Minnesota State Fair Employment Center.

 Visit the Employment Center during office hours, and the staff can assist you with your registration.